palaa159/Docs/Hardware/05-Cyton_Board_Programming_Tutorial.md

 Open the OpenBCI_32bit sketch from the File -> Sketchbook dropdown.
 Then select OpenBCI 32 from the Board drop-down menu.

-Make sure that the slide switch on the OpenBCI Dongle is switched to the GPIO6 selection.
+Make sure that the slide switch on the OpenBCI Dongle is switched to the GPIO6 selection (towards your computer).
 If it's on the other side, it will try to program the Dongle-mounted RFduino!
-Now is a good time to plug your Dongle in and power down the Board.
+Now is a good time to plug your Dongle in and power down the Cyton Board.

 ![serial_port](../assets/images/PortSelect.png)